 - Bake in the preheated oven 50 minutes or until a knife pierced in one of the potatoes goes through cleanly.
 Halfway through baking, stir the potatoes using a spatula to ensure they get browned evenly.

-- Garnish with the coriander leaves.
+- Garnish with cilantro.
 Serve.

 The Vegan Junction